kof/remove-hover/readme.md

 ## Remove :hover rules from all stylesheets.

-Hover state doesn't exist on touch based devices as there is no pointer, but browser still trigger them the way that element remains :hover state after interaction is done.
+Hover state doesn't exist on touch based devices as there is no pointer, but browser still trigger it the way that element remains :hover state after interaction is done.

 There are some ways to avoid this: